 We spent most of the afternoon shopping in the many antique malls clustered on Cortez Street.
 This is something my whole family can do together for an extended period of time!
 It is really interesting to me how antique malls across the US have many similar items in them, and then there are more regional items, like this cactus glass set that I covet, so far only seen in Arizona antique shops.

 A few hometown friends had actually moved out here months before, and we didn’t even know it until about two weeks leading up to the trip.
 We met up with them at Prescott Brewing Company (amazing veggie pizza) and caught up after many years.

 One of the highlights of our visit was hiking Thumb Butte.
 The short 2.5-mile loop was pretty steep.
 The elevation made it challenging for me (still new to hiking) despite the shorter distance.
 Reaching the top was worth it!
 We found a little snow up there, and we could see more snow in the distance on higher mountains.
 The views were incredible.
-The butte is popular with rock climbers, however we were there during peregrine falcon mating season (Feb-June) so the highest areas were closed off.
+The butte is popular with climbers, but we were there during falcon mating season (Feb-June) so the highest areas were closed off.
 Gotta give those birds their privacy!